 Native Lignin.
 II.
 Native Aspen Lignin, M.A.
 Buchanan; F.E.
 Brauns; and R.L.
 Leaf, Jr; Journal of the American Chemical Society

-Aspen for Excelsior, H. Garland; Lake States Aspen Report
+Aspen for Excelsior, Hereford Garland; Lake States Aspen Report No. 16

 Growth of Aspen Following Partial Cutting, F.R.
 Herman; Res.
 Notes.
 Sthwest.
 For.
 Range Exp.
 Sta.